gmsn-ita/minushalf/DEVELOPER.md

 In this markdown guide, we'll delve into everything you need to know about Minushalf.
 Whether you're an experienced developer or just starting out, this guide will walk you through the features, capabilities, and best practices for working with MinusHalf.

-## Installing pyenv and Switching to Python 3.6.15
+## Installing pyenv and Switching to Python 3.14

 [`pyenv`](https://github.com/pyenv/pyenv) is a popular tool for managing multiple versions of Python on your system.
-Here's how you can install `pyenv` and switch to Python 3.6.15 for your MinusHalf development:
+Here's how you can install `pyenv` and switch to Python 3.14* for your Minushalf development:

+*NOTE: Any version greater than 3.11 should also work.

 1. **Install pyenv**: Open a terminal window and execute the following commands: